-The Reserve Analyst© software program performs the above calculations to the actual month the component was placed-in-service.
+The Reserve Studies by Reserve Funding© software program performs the above calculations to the actual month the component was placed-in-service.
 The program projects that the accumulation of necessary reserves for repairs or replacements will be available on the first day of the fiscal year in which they are scheduled to occur.